kevinlindley/DemonCore/README.md

 ## Background
 I wanted to create a simple Norns project in order to learn Lua and SuperCollider.

-Inspiration came from watching the 1989 film "Fat Man and Little Boy" (https://www.youtube.com/watch?v=AQ0P7R9CfCY)
+Inspiration came from watching the 1989 film "Fat Man and Little Boy".
+(https://www.youtube.com/watch?v=AQ0P7R9CfCY)

 I wanted to create a similar sound to that created when scientists were experimenting with a spherical plutonium core, blocks of graphite and a screwdriver! as part of the Manhattan Project.